RIAEvangelist/node-parrot-drone/projects/common.md

 Mass storage state list.

 Triggered : when a mass storage is inserted or ejected.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MassStorageStateListChanged ` event from the drone :

 ```javascript